-NORTH POINT BANCSHARES, INC. 109 HIGHWAY 53 WEST DAWSONVILLE, GEORGIA 30534-3414
+109 HIGHWAY 53 WEST

+DAWSONVILLE, GEORGIA 30534-3414

-NOTICE OF SPECIAL MEETING OF SHAREHOLDERS OF NORTH POINT BANCSHARES, INC.
+NOTICE OF SPECIAL MEETING OF SHAREHOLDERS

+OF NORTH POINT BANCSHARES, INC.

-TO BE HELD ON JULY \\\, 2000
+TO BE HELD ON JULY 25, 2000

-A special meeting of shareholders of North Point Bancshares, Inc. will be held on June $\$ , 2000, at $\$ .m., at 109 Highway 53 West, Dawsonville, Georgia 30534, for the following purposes:
+A special meeting of shareholders of North Point Bancshares, Inc. will be held on July 25, 2000, at 3:00~p.m., at 109 Highway 53 West, Dawsonville, Georgia 30534, for the following purposes:

-- To vote on an Agreement and Plan of Merger and related matters, pursuant to which North Point Bancshares, Inc., a Georgia corporation, will merge with and into United Community Banks, Inc., a Georgia corporation, as more particularly described in the enclosed proxy statement/prospectus; and - To transact other business as may properly come before the special meeting or any adjournments of the meeting.
+- To vote on the merger of North Point Bancshares, Inc., a Georgia corporation, into United Community Banks, Inc., a Georgia corporation, as more particularly described in the enclosed proxy statement/prospectus; and - 2.
+To transact other business as may properly come before the special meeting or any adjournments of the meeting.